jnguyen1192/SIA/README.md

         If it is choosen the best sizes
         Else team will be split into other teams
     Only active for developer
-    Specify how the colors will appear on
+        Think about how to activate the developer mode Specify how the colors will appear on
     Specify if a voice of the thinking will exist
 Mic as an input